mozilla-services/socorro/docs/elasticsearch.rst

 Front-end
 ^^^^^^^^^

-Most of the features based on Elasticsearch are hidden behind switches (using django-waffle).
+Some of the features based on Elasticsearch are hidden behind switches (using django-waffle).
 You will need to activate those switches depending on the features you want to use.